Allow me to tell you the story of how the heck THIS happened... |

 Some hands were shook, business cards were exchanged, and proposals were tossed out for the future.
 (But a couple of those peeps are going to have to be top secret til further notice.)
 I love networking and lining cool things up for Yotes Games.
 There are so many opportunities waiting for me if I could just wrap up development and focus on launch hype.

-The potential to be an indie game that real people (that I get to see with my own eyes) will get hyped about.
+Saw a page for MY game on the Magfest website and sorta felt like I made it to the bigtime.
+The potential to be an indie game that real people (that I get to see with my own eyes) will get hyped about. |

 My marketing goals for this event (to justify the expense) was to acquire hardcore fans who will keep in touch and follow the game's development.